wso2/docs-is/en/docs/learn/querying-saml-assertions.md

     assertion_builder= "org.wso2.carbon.identity.sso.saml.builders.assertion.ExtendedDefaultAssertionBuilder"
     ```

-3. To see the created assertion and access the AssertionID,
+3. To see the created assertion and access the values (e.g., AssertionID, Subject),
-    you need to open up a SAML Tracer(plugin or an application).
+    you should have a SAML Tracer (plugin or an application) installed
+    in your machine.

-4. Access the application you configured a service provider for via the
+4. Access the application you configured as a service provider via the
-    assertion consumer URL you configured in step 3.
+    assertion consumer URL you configured in step 3 at [Configuring WSO2 Identity Server](#configuring-wso2-identity-server).

 5. Start the SAML Tracer.

 6. Log in to the application.

-7. When a user logs in, the created assertion will be shown at the
+7. When a user logs in, the created assertion will be persisted at the
     SAML Tracer.

 8. Open the repository source code you cloned from GitHub using an IDE
     and navigate to
     `          <CLIENT_HOME>          /src/test/java/org/wso2/carbon/identity/query/saml/test         `
     . `         `

+9. You can refer [querying assertion](#querying-saml-assertions) to read about
+    the methods which an assertion can be requested.
+Samples for each requests
+    can be found at
+    `          <CLIENT_HOME>          /sample-request-messages         `.

-9. Open the relevant java class of the query type you wish to request
+10. Open the relevant java class of the query type you wish to request
     (e.g., `          SAMLAssertionIDRequestClient.java         ` ),
     enter the required values, and run the main() method of the
     class.
 An assertion request will be generated.

-10. You will receive a response according to the query type.
+11. You will receive a response according to the query type.

 You have successfully queried an assertion.